2 The Basics II: Accidentals and Beats

 5) dotted quarter note

-As you can see, the divisions and subdivisions are quite different when a dotted note is the beat or when a note without a dot is the beat.
+As you can see, the divisions and subdivisions vary significantly depending on whether a dotted note or a non-dotted note is the beat (Example 2.6.10).

 Example 2.6.10.
 Divisions and subdivisions

-When performing beats, divisions, and subdivisions, not all notes are created equal.
+When performing beats, divisions, and subdivisions, not all notes carry the same weight.

-- The sound that occurs on the beat itself (“1”) is the strongest, meaning that it has more emphasis than the notes in the division or the subdivision.
+- The sound on the beat itself (“1”) is the strongest, meaning it has more emphasis than the notes in the division or subdivision.

 - The next strongest notes are those that fall on the division.

-- The other notes that only occur on the subdivisions are to have no emphasis placed on them.
+- The other notes that only occur on the subdivisions should not be emphasized.

-We can illustrate the weight of each note by using articulation marks.
+We can demonstrate the weight of each note using articulation marks (Example 2.6.11).

 - Example 2.6.11A:

-- The note that falls on the first part of the beat (1) has the strongest accent.
+- The note that falls on the first part of the beat (boxed 1) has the strongest accent.

-- The next strongest accent falls on the division (&).
+- The next strongest accent falls on the division (circled &).

 - The two remaining notes of the subdivision have no accent.